XPRESSyourself/XPRESSpipe/docs/content/beginner.rst

 | 2.
 The second command created a new folder in the Desktop directory called :data:`reference_folder`
 | 3.
 The third command created a new folder in the reference directory for intermediate reference files

 | - Now let's get the reference files.
 We're going to do this directly in the command line, but if you have trouble with this, I will explain an alternative afterwards.
-Quick note, because the next lines of code are kind of long, I used the "\" character to indicate I am continuing the command in the next line.
-You do not need this in executing the command, they just help in making the code a little more readable.
+Quick note, because the next lines of code are a bit long, I used the "\" character to indicate I am continuing the command in the next line.
+You do not need this in executing the command, they just help make the code a little more readable.

 .. code-block:: shell